vanilla-cheesecake/svcc-adrenaline/README.md

 # svcc-adrenaline
 Web-based check-in system for college professors

+Web-based attendance tracking and scheduling system for college professors.
+It allows professors to check in and out for each class, tracks their IP and location, and provides attendance reports.
+It also allows the admin to assign schedules for each class for the entire semester and manage attendance reports for all professors.
+Overall, this system provides an efficient and automated way to manage attendance and scheduling for college classes.

 1. College professors access the web-based check-in system through a web browser on their computer or mobile device.

 2. Professors are prompted to enter their unique identifier, such as their username or ID number, to log in to the system.